lukemcfarlane/ember-google-map-wiki/Provided-Tools-and-Classes-(API).md

 Any [[view|Provided-Tools-and-Classes-(API)#views]] corresponding to a Google Maps object can also be bound to an option provided by Google in the same manner.
 Refer to the [Google Maps documentation](https://developers.google.com/maps/documentation/javascript/reference) for possible settings.

+Note that any Google Maps options that are set using property names prefaced with `gopt_` will be read only after initialization.

 ### Defining objects to draw